diamond-diadem/diamond-diadem.github.io/content/en/news/raman-denoising-article/index.md

 <big>

 The article has been accepted for publication.
-It presents a practical Noise2Noise-based denoising pipeline for high-throughput Raman spectroscopy, developed within the DIAMOND project.
+It presents a practical Noise2Noise-based denoising pipeline for high-throughput Raman spectroscopy, developed within the DIAMOND project in collaboration with the <a href="https://www.pepr-diadem.fr/projet/libelul-en/" target="_blank" rel="noopener noreferrer">LIBELUL platform</a>.
 The approach relies on a lightweight one-dimensional convolutional autoencoder trained using a self-supervised strategy, requiring neither external spectral libraries nor high signal-to-noise reference spectra.
 The pipeline achieves an effective workflow speedup of approximately 65× while preserving spectral fidelity and phase discrimination.

 The production pipeline code is openly available on <a href="https://doi.org/10.5281/zenodo.18154207" target="_blank" rel="noopener noreferrer">Zenodo</a>.